 "Salta, la linda" as they call it, and indeed this is a beautiful place, surrounded by phenomenal scenery and friendly local smiles.
 Today is our last full day as a ground (sob), so let's make the most of it, why not opt in for white water rafting excursion?
 I know, it's a tough life.
 Emotions running high, tonight we'll dine like VIPs at our last group meal.

 And just like that, it's over.
 Don't want to go home?
-Why not join our Argentina & Brazil Experience and continue the adventure.
+Why not plan another trip with your new mates and continue the adventure.

 Trusted by travellers since 1979